Chris Marrero: San Francisco Giants

 On November 10, 2016, Marrero signed a minor league contract with the San Francisco Giants.
 After a strong spring training, he was named to the Giants' 25-man opening day roster for 2017.
 On April 14, 2017, he hit his first major league home run off Tyler Anderson of the Colorado Rockies.
 He was designated for assignment on April 24.

 Orix Buffaloes

 On May 24, 2017, Marrero signed with the Orix Buffaloes of Nippon Professional Baseball.
 Marrero resigned with the Orix Buffaloes for the 2018 season.

 On December 2, 2019, he became a free agent.

 Personal life

-Marrero is the nephew of former major-leaguer Eli Marrero, and has two other family members in professional baseball; his brother Christian Marrero and his cousin Deven Marrero.
+Marrero is the nephew of former major-leaguer Eli Marrero.
+He has three other family members in professional baseball: his brother Christian Marrero, his cousin Deven Marrero, and his cousin Elih Marrero, Eli's son.